krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

 <p align="center"> Figure 6-7 &nbsp; Query issues caused by deletion in open addressing </p>

-To solve this problem, we can use a <u>lazy deletion</u> mechanism: instead of directly removing elements from the hash table, **use a constant `TOMBSTONE` to mark the bucket**.
+To solve this problem, we can adopt the <u>lazy deletion</u> mechanism: instead of directly removing elements from the hash table, **use a constant `TOMBSTONE` to mark the bucket**.
 In this mechanism, both `None` and `TOMBSTONE` represent empty buckets and can hold key-value pairs.
 However, when linear probing encounters `TOMBSTONE`, it should continue traversing since there may still be key-value pairs below it.

-However, **lazy deletion may accelerate the degradation of hash table performance**.
-Every deletion operation produces a delete mark, and as `TOMBSTONE` increases, so does the search time, as linear probing may have to skip multiple `TOMBSTONE` to find the target element.
+However, **lazy deletion may accelerate the performance degradation of the hash table**.
+Every deletion operation produces a delete mark, and as `TOMBSTONE` increases, the search time will also increase because linear probing may need to skip multiple `TOMBSTONE` to find the target element.

-Therefore, consider recording the index of the first `TOMBSTONE` encountered during linear probing and swapping the target element found with this `TOMBSTONE`.
-The advantage of this is that each time a query or addition is performed, the element is moved to a bucket closer to the ideal position (starting point of probing), thereby optimizing the query efficiency.
+To address this, consider recording the index of the first encountered `TOMBSTONE` during linear probing and swapping the positions of the searched target element with that `TOMBSTONE`.
+The benefit of doing this is that each time an element is queried or added, the element will be moved to a bucket closer to its ideal position (the starting point of probing), thereby optimizing query efficiency.

 The code below implements an open addressing (linear probing) hash table with lazy deletion.
-To make fuller use of the hash table space, we treat the hash table as a "circular array," continuing to traverse from the beginning when the end of the array is passed.
+To make better use of the hash table space, we treat the hash table as a "circular array,".
+When going beyond the end of the array, we return to the beginning and continue traversing.

 === "Python"